 Thomas A. Mars

 Tom Mars is an accomplished trial lawyer, a nationally recognized advocate in collegiate sports, and an experienced crisis consultant for companies, executives, and public officials.
-Tom has offices in Atlanta and Northwest Arkansas.
+Tom's office is in Northwest Arkansas.

 After graduating first in his law school class and making the top score on the bar exam, Tom began his career as a law clerk to Judge Monroe McKay on the U.S. Court of Appeals.
 Following his clerkship, Tom spent the next ten years establishing himself as one of Arkansas’ most formidable trial lawyers.